ZZ-Cat/CRSFforArduino/README.md

 ### The API

 1. Add my library to your sketch with `#include "CRSFforArduino.h"`
-2. Underneath that, you need to declare `CRSFforArduino crsf = CRSFforArduino()`.
-For now, you can leave the parentheses empty.
-There is ongoing work to allow you to specify what pins your receiver is connected to.
-For now, it defaults to pins 0 and 1 for Tx and Rx respectively.
+2. Underneath that, you need to declare `CRSFforArduino crsf = CRSFforArduino(HardwareSerial *serialPort)`.
+  The parameter `serialPort` is where you can provide your own hardware UART port and pin definitions.
 3. In your `setup()`, do `crsf.begin()` to start communicating with your connected ExpressLRS receiver.
 In case something goes wrong, `crsf.begin()` returns a boolean value of `true` if initialisation is successful, and `false` if it is not.
 4. In your `loop()`, you need to call `crsf.update()`.
 This handles all of the data processing (including receiving RC channels and sending telemetry) and should be called as often as possible.
 You no longer need to read back the return value of `crsf.update()`, as it no longer returns anything.
 Everything is handled internally now.
 5. To read your RC channel values, use `crsf.readRcChannel(n)`.
 Here, `n` refers to your channel number from 1 to 16.